2017 Paris ePrix: Race

 A special feature of Formula E is the "Fan Boost" feature, an additional 100 kW of power to use in the driver's second car.
 The three drivers who were allowed to use the boost were determined by a fan vote.
 For the Paris race, Buemi, di Grassi and Abt were handed the extra power.
 The race began at 16:00 Central European Summer Time (UTC+2).
-The weather at the start were dry and sunny with an air temperature between 17.9 to 19.0 C and a track temperature from 32.2 to 34.4 C; a 10 percent chance of rain was forecast.
+The weather at the start were dry and sunny with an air temperature between 17.9 to 19.0 C and a track temperature from 32.2 to 34.4 C; a 10 per cent chance of rain was forecast.
 46,000 people attended the ePrix due to an expansion in seating and lower ticket prices; organisers had initially expected 10,000 people to attend.
 Buemi held off Vergne on the outside line to lead the field on the approach into the first corner.
 López narrowly avoided colliding with Vergne, and the latter was pressured by the fast-starting Heidfeld who passed Gutiérrez.
 Abt made the best start in the field, gaining four positions by the end of the first lap, while Turvey and di Grassi dropped the same number of positions over the same distance.
 At the end of the first lap, Buemi led from Vergne, López, Heidfeld, Gutiérrez, Rosenqvist, Frijns, Evans, Prost and d'Ambrosio.

 After the first lap passed without any major incidents, the field settled down for the time being before the first on-track battles commenced.
 After three laps, Buemi held a one-second advantage over Vergne.
 Gutiérrez was driving slower than the cars around him and was overtaken by Rosenqvist for fifth place on the seventh lap.
 Following the loss of fifth, Gutiérrez continued to struggle to match the pace of the top five drivers.
 He led a six-car battle for sixth place but benefited from the track's tight nature to remain there.
 Di Grassi had difficulty getting ahead of Dillmann and Félix da Costa gained on di Grassi and started to attack him.
 Félix da Costa overtook di Grassi heading into turn one but di Grassi remained close behind.
 On lap 20, di Grassi attempted to overtake Félix da Costa on the outside into turn seven, and moved ahead before the braking area.
 Di Grassi then steered right to take the turn with his car's right-rear corner level with Félix da Costa's front-left wheel, causing the two to collide.
 After Félix da Costa hit the inside barrier, both cars speared into the outside wall.